fsspec/gcsfs/docs/source/index.rst

     - you can also generate tokens via Oauth2 in the browser using ``token='browser'``, which gcsfs then caches in a special file, ~/.gcs_tokens, and can subsequently be accessed with ``token='cache'``.

+    - anonymous only access can be selected using ``token='anon'``, e.g. to access public resources such as 'anaconda-public-data'.

 The acquired session tokens are *not* preserved when serializing the instances, so it is safe to pass them to worker processes on other machines if using in a distributed computation context.
 If credentials are given by a file path, however,